Shahraehash/AutoML/docs/src/user-guide/model-results.md

 ![Publish Model Button](./images/image32.png)

-Once the model of interest is selected (grey highlighted row in the table as shown above), the blue cloud button can be clicked (as highlighted by the red box in the image above) to name and ultimately publish this model on your MILO homepage.
+Once the model of interest is selected (grey highlighted row in the table as shown above), the blue cloud button can be clicked (as highlighted by the red box in the image above) to name and ultimately publish this model on your MILO-ML homepage.
 You will first be presented with a new window to name your model (no spaces allowed in naming the new model) and if desired, change the default decision threshold (leave empty to use the default value of .5) as shown below.

 ![Publish Model Modal](./images/image32.png)
 ![Publish Model Modal](./images/publish-modal.png)